penge/my-notes/README.md

 While the synchronization is in progress, Sync button will spin.
 Sync button tooltip shows the time of the most recent synchronization.

+### Auto Sync

+Auto Sync (see Options) can automatically sync your notes to and from Google Drive every time you open My Notes, and every 6 seconds if your local notes were updated since the last sync.

+### Image upload

+When Google Drive Sync is enabled and having an internet connection, you can Drag and Drop images into notes, one image at a time.
+Image is immediately uploaded to your Google Drive under "My Notes" / "assets" folder, which is created automatically.

 ### Access

-My Notes has only access to the folder "My Notes" and only to the files it created in this folder.
+My Notes can only access the folder "My Notes" it created, and files it created inside this folder.
-It cannot see, access or modify any other files in your Google Drive.
+It cannot see, access nor modify, any other files in your Google Drive.

 <br><br>